Computing torsion for plane quartics without using height bounds: Preliminaries

 \subsection{Newton-Raphson method and precision}

-For part of our computation, we will use complex valued numerical computations in order to try to find algebraic torsion points in $J(\overline{\Q})$.
+For part of our computation, we will use complex valued numerical computations in order to try to find algebraic torsion points in~$J(\overline{\Q})$.
 For this reason, we will briefly recall the numerical methods that we use, their stability, speed of convergence, and the loss of precision that might occur.
+More background on the methods can be found in many of the textbooks available on numerical analysis.

 The main numerical method that we use is the Newton-Raphson method.
-The method attempts to find a zero for a holomorphic function $f \colon \C \to \C$ by starting with some initial guess $x_0 \in \C$ for the root and iteratively computing the next approximation $x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}$.
-If $x_0$ is close enough to some simple root $r$ of $f$, then the sequence $(x_n)$ will converge quadratically fast to $r$.
+The method attempts to find a zero for a holomorphic function~$f \colon \C \to \C$ by starting with some initial guess~$x_0 \in \C$ for the root and iteratively computing the next approximation~$x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}$.
+If~$x_0$ is close enough to some simple root~$r$ of~$f$, then the sequence~$(x_n)$ will converge quadratically to~$r$.

-However, when $r$ is a root of multiplicity at least 2 (or in practice also when $f$ has two simple roots very close to one another) problems may arise.
-As $x_n$ gets closer to $r$, the denominator $f'(x_n)$ will get close to 0, requiring us to use a lot more precision to reliably compute the fraction $\frac{f(x_n)}{f'(x_n)}$.
+However, when~$r$ is a root of multiplicity at least~2 (or in practice also when~$f$ has two simple roots very close to one another) problems may arise.
+As~$x_n$ gets closer to~$r$, the denominator~$f'(x_n)$ will get close to~0, requiring us to use a lot more precision to reliably compute the fraction~$\frac{f(x_n)}{f'(x_n)}$.
 In principle, the method would still converge, but the following example explains why it is inevitable that we lose precision.

-\begin{example} Suppose we are looking for a root of $x^2 - 2x + 1$ close to the starting point $x_0 = 1.1$, and we are doing computations with 1000 digits of precision.
-Then we might end up finding the approximate root $\widetilde{r} = 1 - 10^{-500}$.
-As $r^2 - 2r + 1 = 10^{-1000}$, this is a root within the precision of our computation, even though the actual root $r = 1$ lies at distance $10^{-500}$.
+\begin{example} Suppose we are looking for a root of~$x^2 - 2x + 1$ close to the starting point~$x_0 = 1.1$, and we are doing computations with~1000 digits of precision.
+Then we might end up finding the approximate root~$\widetilde{r} = 1 - 10^{-500}$.
+As~$\widetilde{r}^2 - 2\widetilde{r} + 1 = 10^{-1000}$, this is a root within the precision of our computation, even though the actual root~$r = 1$ lies at distance~$10^{-500}$.
 We lost half of our digits of precision.

-If we now continue using $\widetilde{r}$ instead of $r$ and look for a root of $x^2 - 2x + \widetilde{r}$, then we could end up with the approximate root $1 + 10^{-250}$ instead of the intended solution 1.
-So the loss of digits in the process can accumulate. \end{example}
+If we now continue using~$\widetilde{r}$ instead of~$r$ and say that we have to find a root of~$x^2 - 2x + \widetilde{r}$, then we could end up with the approximate root~$1 + 10^{-250}$ instead of the intended solution~$r = 1$.
+So the loss of digits in the process can accumulate, as the output of a root finding algorithm can only be expected to have precision~$\sim \sqrt[n]{\varepsilon}$ given input with precision~$\sim \varepsilon$ around a root of multiplicity~$n$. \end{example}